kunalvaswani123/Mario-Game/README.md

 ## To run the game type this in your terminal:
 - python3 run.py

-- Since the program has hasn't used any extra packages installing requirements.txt is not required
+- Since the program has hasn't used any extra packages installing requirements.txt is not required.

 ## Controls:
 - To move right : press d